-- This is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation. - The Trustees acknowledge that the assessment of credit risk on individual debt instruments is delegated to the investment manager.
-The Trustees will however ensure that they are comfortable with the amount of risk that the Scheme's investment manager takes.
+- This is the credit risk on the Section's investment vehicles with investment managers and the risk of default by underlying companies. - The investment manager credit risk is mitigated by the fact that the underlying assets are ring-fenced from the investment manager and the regulatory environment in which the investment managers operate. - The Trustees acknowledge that the assessment of credit risk on individual debt instruments is delegated to the investment manager.
+The Trustees will however ensure that they are comfortable with the amount of risk that the Section's investment manager takes.